trampgeek/moodle-qtype_coderunner/Readme.md

 in the submitted code.
 The template-grader should always return a JSON object and should not generate any stderr output.

+It is recommended that template graders be written in Python, regardless of the language in which the student answer is written, and that Python's subprocess module be used to execute the student code plus whatever test code is required.
+This ensures that errors in the syntax  or runtime errors in the student code do not break the template program itself, allowing it to output a JSON answer regardless.
+Some examples of per-test template graders are given in a later section.

 Sometimes the author of a template grader wishes to abort the testing of the program after a test case, usually the first, e.g. when pre-checks on the acceptability of a student submission fail.
 This can be achieved by defining